kube-rs/website/docs/controllers/object.md

 Controller::new_with(api, ListParams::default(), &ar)
 ```

 In the end, we end up with some extra lines to define our [Pod], but we also drop every field inside spec + status except `spec.container.image`.
-If your cluster has thousands of pods and you want to do some kind of common operation on a small subset of fields, then this can give a very quick win in terms of memory use, as a Controller will maintain a cache of all owned objects.
+If your cluster has thousands of pods and you want to do some kind of common operation on a small subset of fields, then this can give a very quick win in terms of memory use (a Controller will usually maintain a `Store` of all owned objects). <!-- TODO: mention that it's possible to drop managedFields from this cache as well? it's a lot harder though.. -->

-### Common Caveat
+### Dynamic new_with constructors

 !!! warning "Partial or dynamic typing always needs additional type information"